danielhstahl/git-tag-release/README.md

 This package allows for easy tag and release management for github.

 ## Use case
 If you frequently release to github and want an easy option to replace or create a new tag/release.
-Instead of deleting tags, pushing tags, and naming tags, simply use `git-tag new` and  `git-tag replace` to create a new release or replace a previous release.
+Instead of deleting tags, pushing tags, and naming tags, simply use `git-tag-release new` and  `git-tag-release replace` to create a new release or replace a previous release.

 ## Installation

-`npm install -g git-tag`
+`npm install -g git-tag-release`